binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/back/attributions.md

 **Diffie-Hellman key agreement** was the first public-key system published in open literature
 SSH, The Secure Shell: The Definitive Guide (book)

 **The parties engage in an exchange of messages**, at the end of which they share a secret key.
-It's not feasible for an eavesdropper to determine the shared secret merely from observing the exchanged messages.
-SSH-2 uses the DH algorithm as its required (and currently, its only defined) key-exchange method.
+It is not feasible for an eavesdropper to determine the shared secret merely from observing the exchanged messages.
+SSH-2 uses the DH algorithm as it is required (and currently, its only defined) key-exchange method.
 SSH, The Secure Shell: The Definitive Guide (book)

 **The MAC is the result of**